 4. Helping with Other Expenses

-If paying back their entire loan is too expensive, consider helping them with some of their other monthly expenses that aren’t as steep.
-Perhaps pay an unexpected medical bill for them, offer to buy a week’s worth of groceries, or maybe surprise them with a dinner and movie once a month.
+If paying off your child’s student loans is too expensive, consider helping them with some of their other monthly expenses that aren’t as steep.
+Perhaps pay an unexpected medical bill for them, offer to buy a week’s worth of groceries, or maybe surprise them with dinner and a movie once a month.

 5. Considering a Parent PLUS Loan

-While credit scores aren’t factored in when determining eligibility for federal student loans, parents cannot typically qualify for these loans with “adverse credit history.”
+While credit scores aren’t considered when determining eligibility for federal student loans, parents cannot typically qualify for these loans with “adverse credit history.”

 6. Applying for a Private Parent Loan

-If you don’t qualify for a federal loan for parents, you could take out a private loan to help fund your child’s education.
+If you don’t qualify for a federal loan for parents, you may want to consider taking out a private loan to help fund your child’s education.
 Keep in mind that you will be the only borrower.
-This is very different than having your child named as the borrower, and you named as the cosigner.
+This is very different from having your child named as the borrower, and you named as the cosigner.

-Parents who take out loans need to be careful they aren’t taking on more debt than they could ever pay back in their lifetime.
+Parents who take out loans need to be careful they aren’t taking on more debt than they can pay back in their lifetime.

 7. Refinancing the Student Loans

 If you have a Federal Parent PLUS loan, you might be able to save money and simplify your payments by refinancing your Parent PLUS loan.